SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-17-sdf-nutshell.md

 \end{aligned}
 $$

-An intersting special case is the risk free return.
+An unavoidable special case is the risk free return.
 For a risk free security, its gross return R is no longer a randon variable hence we have

 $$
 \begin{aligned}